awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-troubleshooting.md

  **The AWS Organizations options on the *Create resource data sync* page are greyed out**

 The following options on the **Create resource data sync** page are only available if you set up and configured AWS Organizations\.
-If you set up and configured AWS Organizations, then either the AWS Organizations master account or an Explorer delegated administrator can create resource data syncs that use these options\.
+If you set up and configured AWS Organizations, then either the AWS Organizations management account or an Explorer delegated administrator can create resource data syncs that use these options\.

 ![\[AWS Organizations options for Explorer resource data sync.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/explorer-delegated-administration-2.png)